cardano-community/guild-operators/docs/Scripts/cntools-changelog.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [8.4.6] - 2021-06-04
+##### Fixed
+- Add balance check for main pool owner, that there is at least one utxo available
+- Allow utxo without lovelace (for future when we might have tokens on utxo without Ada, like on Alonzo TestNet)
+- pctToFraction helper function didn't properly handle 0 value

 ## [8.4.5] - 2021-05-31
 ##### Fixed
 - Reset IFS at main loop, fixes invalid tip difference on home screen after going to Block > Summary